Capitains/Sparrow/README.md

 # Releasing

-Sparrow packages are registered as [bower packages](http://bower.io/docs/creating-packages/).
+Sparrow packages are registered as [npm](https://docs.npmjs.com/getting-started/publishing-npm-packages) and  [bower](http://bower.io/docs/creating-packages/) packages.
 The release process is follows:

 1. Update the release version in bower.json and package.json
 1. `grunt build`